francislata-zz/FullNavigationTransition/README.md

 * If you **found a bug** or **need help** please **check older issues, [FAQ](#faq) and threads on [StackOverflow](http://stackoverflow.com/questions/tagged/FullNavigationTransition) (Tag 'FullNavigationTransition') before submitting an issue.**.

 Before contribute check the [CONTRIBUTING](https://github.com/francislata/FullNavigationTransition/blob/master/CONTRIBUTING.md) file for more info.

-If you use **FullNavigationTransition** in your app We would love to hear about it!
-Drop us a line on [twitter](https://twitter.com/francislata).

-## Examples

-Follow these 3 steps to run Example project: Clone FullNavigationTransition repository, open FullNavigationTransition workspace and run the *Example* project.

-You can also experiment and learn with the *FullNavigationTransition Playground* which is contained in *FullNavigationTransition.workspace*.

 ## Installation